 NSW State Archives and Records is a statutory body under Schedule 2 of the Public Finance and Audit Act 1983 and is legislated under the State Records Act 1998 (the Act) to administer the Act.
-NSW State Archives and Records is an agency within the Department of Planning and Environment cluster.
+NSW State Archives and Records is an agency within the Department of Premier and Cabinet.

 NSW State Archives and Records is the NSW Government’s archives and records management authority.
 Its purposes are to preserve the State archives and enable and promote their use, and set standards and provide guidance and services to improve records management across the NSW public sector including local government, the universities and the public health system.

 The public can access State archives via the Public Reading Room located at the Western Sydney Records Centre.
 Address and hours are as follows:

 Western Sydney Records Centre